Coha05/sei-awesome/README.md

-# Awesome Sei
-A curated list of Sei resources, software and tools for Sei Network.
+`A curated list of Sei resources, software and tools for Sei Network.`

 <p align="center">
   <br>